FAQ

 Some guidance has been provided by the OST on the use of QR funds including a checklist to assist in deciding whether the use of QR is legitimate in meeting the shortfall on research projects (insert a link to this guidance).
 The basic guideline is whether the research output will be publicly available and whether it is in the public good.
 All individuals authorising applications for grants and contracts should be aware of these issues as they sign off on them.

-Research Funders and fEC
+Research funders and fEC

 In the past, Research Councils did not fund the full cost of research.
-They funded only the additional direct costs of research including RA and technician staff costs, non-staff direct costs and an overhead calculated at 46% of staff costs, and they did not fund Investigator staff costs.
-The Research Councils are leading the way with the implementation of research funding based on fEC and will pay 80% of the fEC.
+They funded only the additional direct costs of research including RA and technician staff costs, non-staff direct costs, and an overhead calculated at 46% of staff costs.
+They did not fund Investigator staff costs.

 Universities will, however, be expected by Government to apply fEC to all research projects.
-Therefore all research projects, irrespective of funder, should be costed on a fEC basis.
+Therefore all research projects, irrespective of the funder, should be costed on a fEC basis.

 The DTI has announced that Knowledge Transfer Partnership (KTP) projects should be funded at 100% of fEC from September 2005, being the start of new programmes.
 The HEI element of Knowledge Transfer Network (KTN), LINK and other DTI Technology Programme projects, often being associated with Research Councils, will be funded at the same percentage as the Research Councils, currently 100% of fEC.